FirebirdSQL/firebird-testcontainers-java/README.md

   - `user` (_optional_) specifies the username to create and connect (defaults to `test`)
   - `password` (_optional_) specifies the password for the user (defaults to `test`)
 - `<value>` is the value of the property

+Currently, these URLs can only use the `jacobalberty/firebird` images.

 Example of use: